Suspect In San Francisco Uber Assault Held On Identity Theft Charges In Las Vegas

 SAN FRANCISCO (CBS SF) — A woman wanted in connection with a videotaped assault on an Uber driver was arrested in Las Vegas while allegedly attempting to use a fake ID to illegally withdraw funds from a bank account.

-Detectives told CBS affiliate KLAS-TV 8 that King was arrested earlier week after she was caught, along with another man, allegedly attempting to use a fake ID to transfer money at a Bank of America branch.
+Detectives told CBS affiliate KLAS-TV 8 that King was arrested on March 9 after she was caught, along with another man, allegedly attempting to use a fake ID to transfer money at a Bank of America branch.

 Metro Police responded to the Bank of America near Rancho Drive and Charleston Boulevard just after 3 p.m. on March 9.
 Once at the scene, officers detained a man — later identified as David Lewis — along with King for trying to takeover a bank account with a fake ID.